anoushkaabroal/anoushkaabroal/resume.md

 Constable Elementary School (2011-2017)
 Crossroads North Middle School (2017-2020)
 South Brunswick High School (2020-2024)
-Northeastern University (2024-Present)
+Northeastern University (2024-2028)
+Candidate for: Bachelor of Science in Computer Science

 ABOUT ME
-Passionate and highly motivated high school student looking for an internship opportunity to learn and enhance my software development and programming skills.
+Passionate and highly motivated Northeastern student looking for an internship opportunity to learn and enhance my software development and programming skills.
 Experienced at working on individual projects as well as team based initiatives.
 Detailed oriented and diligent about